-Cameron Kadek, our Title I Family Facilator conducts and coordinates parent-child workshops, parent trainings, and guest speakers throughout the year to help foster a love of learning and support classroom education.
+Cameron Kadek, our Title I Family Facilitator, conducts and coordinates parent-child workshops, parent trainings, and guest speakers throughout the year to help foster a love of learning and support classroom education.
 Program information can be found in the Title I Newsletters or by visiting our Title I Family Programs page via the button below.
 You can also follow us on Facebook: Warwick Title I Family programs

-The Title I District Advisory Council meets twice a year to review policy and programs related to Title I and to make recommendations for changes, as needed.
-Dr. Anne Siesel recently attended a meeting on changes to Title I as a result of the Every Student Succeeds Act (ESSA).
-The way we allocate funds must change so your participation this year is even more important.
-If you are interested or want more information, please contact the Title I Office at 401-298-4034.
+The Title I District Advisory Council meets regularly to review programs and policy related to Title I and to make recommendations for changes, as needed.
+If you are interested or want more information, please contact Cameron Kadek (401) 291-8288.

 - Staying with friends or relatives because you lost your own housing